-Semester Credit: 3 credit hours (30 lecture hours and 30 lab hours per semester) Prerequisite: ENG-0047 with a minimum grade of C.
+Semester Credit: 3 credit hours (30 lecture hours and 30 lab hours per semester)

 AUT-0197 Automotive Internship

 This course is designed to provide employment experience in a position that will utilize the specialized skills of the student enrolled in this program.
 Each student is required to complete 150 hours at an approved worksite during the semester of coursework.